 Using a pump should be a similar sensation to comfortable breastfeeding: some pressure and gentle tugging.
 At times, it can even be a major relief to full and engorged breasts, removing clogs, or simply evening out the weight of each breast until the next feeding.

 If you catch yourself dreading the feeling of your pumping sessions or wince while pumping, its is, quite literally, counterproductive to ignore.
 Though pain and discomfort tolerances will vary from person to person, the following experiences should be addressed:

 All of these are examples of sensations that are not only painful but signs of problems that could also be hindering your output, which will eventually affect your long term supply threshold.
 Pain is a chemical block to oxytocin, the hormone responsible for contracting milk release.
 These symptoms and experiences may also cause lasting tissue damage and maternal health concerns, such as infection, and need to be investigated immediately.

-Most are sized in millimeters and is based on nipple size, ranging on average from 17-31mm.
+Most flanges are sized in millimeters and based on nipple size, ranging on average from 17-31mm.
 With the correct size of flange, the nipple should have space around it as it elongates down the tunnel.
 The areola should rest comfortably in the funnel of the flange, stopping just at the narrower tunnel.

 Breast Flange Size Guide

 If too small, the nipple will have too much friction and can lead to sharp pain, blistering, and restricted output.
 The nipple also needs to have the mobility to stretch back and forth to signal a milk ejection reflex, also known as the “letdown.”